gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 But even if Alberto did not create a singleton, `AssemblyAutoLoader` is sophisticated enough to do the right job out of the box.

-Now why did Alberto call `AssemblyAutoLoader.AddAssembly` method instead of `AssemblyAutoLoader.AddProbingPath`?
+Now why did Alberto call `AddAssembly` method instead of `AddProbingPath`?
 Both would work, actually.
 There is a subtle but very important difference.

-`AssemblyAutoLoader.AddProbingPath` is a coarse "catch-all" method.
+`AddProbingPath` is a coarse "catch-all" method.
 It would serve not only the dependencies of a given plugin assembly but would also cover the whole app domain.
 Sometimes this is a beneficial behavior, like in case with the root `ContosoApp.exe` assembly.

-In contrast, `AssemblyAutoLoader.AddAssembly` method provides a finer control.
+In contrast, `AddAssembly` method provides a finer control.
 It only serves the dependencies of a _specified assembly_.
 It turns out to be a much saner choice for plugins where app domain is shared among a lot of things.
 In this way, assembly loaders from different plugins would not clash with each other, even when they look at a conflicting assembly dependency (it's easy to imagine that a lot of plugins would use the "same" but subtly different version of `Newtonsoft.Json`).